 Oliver Ashford

-Program Associate, Ocean Program
+Senior Program Associate, Ocean Program

-Prior to joining WRI, Oliver spent over two years as an Intelligence Analyst at OceanMind, where he worked closely with foreign governments, NGOs and businesses to provide intelligence reports and advice on the protection and sustainable use of marine resources.
+Prior to joining WRI, Oliver spent over two years as an Intelligence Analyst at the not-for-profit OceanMind, where he worked closely with foreign governments, NGOs and industry to provide intelligence reports and advice on the protection and sustainable use of marine resources.
 Before this, he undertook post-doctoral research at Scripps Institution of Oceanography, California, where he investigated the sensitivity of Costa Rican deep-sea environments to human disturbance.
 As part of this project, he collected seafloor samples at over 1000 metres depth in the submarine Alvin.

 Oliver holds a PhD in Deep-Sea Ecology from the University of Oxford, an MSc in Taxonomy and Biodiversity from Imperial College London, and a BA in Natural Sciences (Zoology) from the University of Cambridge.
+He has authored over 25 scientific publications, and has presented his work across Europe, North America, Central America and Africa.

 Insights